nv-chinh/Optimizing-CNN-Architectures-Using-Guided-Backpropagation-for-Image-Classification/README.md

 This project follows a step-by-step pipeline to analyze and optimize CNN architectures:

 ### 1️⃣ Train Base Model
-A CNN model (e.g., ResNet-152) with full architecture is trained on the dataset to serve as the baseline architecture.
+A CNN model (e.g., VGG, ResNet, EfficientNet) with full architecture is trained on the dataset to serve as the baseline architecture.

 ### 2️⃣ Visualize Feature Maps with Guided Backpropagation
 **Guided Backpropagation (GBP)** is a gradient-based visualization technique that computes the gradient of the output with respect to the input image when backpropagating through the Relu activation function.
 This highlights which parts of the input image contribute most to the network's activations.